JoseBlanca/franklin/doc/source/using_franklin.rst

 Running the analysis
 ____________________

-The analysis is run in divided in three franklin analysis:
+The analysis is run in divided in three ngs_backbone analysis:

 mapping
   It maps the reads with bwa creating one bam for every input file